microsoft/fluentui/packages/react-components/react-field/Spec.md

 ## Background

-Fields add add a label, validation text, and hint text to form input components.
+Field adds a label, validation text, and hint text to form input components.
 The existing input components (such as `Input` and `Combobox`) are wrapped to create field versions of them (such as `InputField` and `ComboboxField`).

 Epic issue tracking implementation: https://github.com/microsoft/fluentui/issues/19627